frectal/clinuip4/README.md

-ClinUiP 3
+ClinUiP 3.3
 ===

 This is Node.js + MongoDB application.
-You need to have instaled Node.js and MongoDB on yout PC to be able to run application.
+You need to have installed Node.js and MongoDB on yout PC to be able to run application.

 Setup
 --